Dhananjoy Chatterjee: Controversies

 Some academics and lawyers have questioned the validity of the death sentence and the proceedings of the trial.
-Professors from ISI Kolkata—Debasish Sengupta, Probal Chaudhuri and Paramesh Goswami have conducted investigative journalism on the issue; publishing the findings in a book titled Adalat-Media-Samaj Ebaṃ Dhananjayer Fansi (Court-Media-Society and The Hanging of Dhananjoy).
-It criticized the handling of the case, the media-trial and faulted the delivered judgement.
+Professors from ISI Kolkata — Debasish Sengupta, Probal Chaudhuri and Paramesh Goswami - have conducted investigative journalism on the issue; publishing the findings in a book titled Adalat-Media-Samaj Ebaṃ Dhananjayer Fansi (Court-Media-Society and The Hanging of Dhananjoy).
+It criticized the handling of the case, the media-trial and the faulty judgement delivered.

 Execution

 Dhananjoy's execution was scheduled on 25 June 2004.
 It was stayed after his family petitioned the Supreme Court of India, and filed a mercy plea with the then President Dr. APJ Abdul Kalam.
 On 26 June 2004, a campaign to ensure Dhananjoy's hanging was initiated.
 Meera Bhattacharjee, wife of Buddhadeb Bhattacharjee the then Chief Minister of West Bengal, led the campaign.
 Several individuals and human rights groups came forward to oppose the execution.
 The mercy plea was finally rejected by the president on 4 August 2004.

 The date of Dhananjoy's execution was fixed at a high-level meeting at the office of Jail Minister Biswanath Chowdhury.
-He was executed on 14th August 2004.
+He was executed on 14th August 2004, his 39th birthday.

 The family refused to claim his body and it was later cremated.